kwabenaOwusu/CoronaInterventionsABM/README.md

 * They identify infectious individuals for treatments at hospitals.
 * Characterized by the efficiency of contact tracing: the proportion of infectious individuals traced for treatment at hospital (reflecting the capacity of health systems).
 * The model time step is a day.
 The length of one-time step depends on the size of the individuals (minus those under treatments at hospital).
 Simulations last for 100 days.

+# Design: Agents, Environment, and Processes
+The model includes the four sub-models which are executed in this order at each time step (i) decision-to-move, (ii) moving-to-destination, (iii) interaction-with-others, and (iv) quarantine-by-officials.

+In each updating, $$e=mc^2$$

+$$1 / (8*n) $$ of a unit length of time passes by, where n is the number of individuals (minus those under treatment at hospital) at the time of updating.
+Therefore, each individual is updated 8 times, on average, in one-unit length of simulated time reflecting 8 hours of activeness per day for each individual.